TKaburu/alx-higher_level_programming/0x05-python-exceptions/README.md

-This project touche on exceptions in Python
+This project touches on exceptions in Python